 In this course, students will be introduced to advanced aquaculture topics revolving around the idea of resource management.
 Topics will include sustainability, natural resource conservation, marine ecology, and food management.
 Students will investigate the seafood business through work with local farmers, seafood wholesalers, and area restaurants.
 Exposure to coastal industries, local exports, and international imports will guide students in becoming aware of local resources.
-Students will also work closely with the shellfish industry and be an integral part in managing our school owned shellfish beds on Pine Island.

-Aquatic Husbandry (Aquaculture IV)
+Aquatic Husbandry (Aquaculture IV) 5010900